The 2026 Economic Report on U.S. Pharmacies and Pharmacy Benefit Managers

 - 9.1.1.
 How Commercial Payers Access Rebates

 - 9.1.2.
-Rebates, DIR, and Coverage Gap Discounts in Medicare Part D
+Rebates, DIR, Discounts, and Inflation Rebates in Medicare Part D

 - 9.1.3.
 The Medicaid Drug Rebate Program